symphonyoss/bot-unfurl/README.md

 It also allows one to optionally:

 * specify how [Jolokia](https://jolokia.org/) is configured
-* specify a blacklist of URL prefixes that the bot should never, under any circumstances, unfurl
+* specify a blacklist of domain names that the bot should never, under any circumstances, unfurl
 * provide the coordinates of an HTTP proxy

 Its structure as is follows: